senny/emacs-eclim/README.md

 communication with the eclim server.
 If you are running one of these older versions, you need version 0.1 of emacs-eclim.

-Eclim versions 1.7.3 however, serves responses using a standard JSON format.
+Eclim versions 1.7.3 and later however, serves responses using a standard JSON format.
 These are supported by emacs-eclim versions 0.2 and later.

 Emacs-eclim versions are tagged with the appropriate version number.
 You can see and download previous releases